RadJeff7/spotify-api-ts/README.md

 ## Current Available Functionalities

-- Update Archive Playlist with Spotify Generated Discover Weekly Playlist
+👉 **Create & Update Archive Playlist with Discover Weekly Playlist** 🚀

+Spotify Generates a Weekly Playlist which gets auto-refreshed each week, now this will archive those for me to listen those recommendations later

+👉 **Create & Update Archive Playlist with random songs picked from Daily Mix Playlists** 💥

+Spotify create 5-6 Daily Mix Playlist which gets auto-refreshed each day, now this will randomly pick few songs and archive those for me to listen those recommendations later

 ## Installation